 Increasing Consumer Awareness

-• Environmental Impact: A 2023 survey by the Singapore Environment Council found that 65% of Singaporeans are concerned about the environmental impact of their food choices.
-This awareness is driving demand for sustainably sourced and produced food.
+• Environmental Impact: A 2023 survey by the Singapore Environment Council found that 65% of Singaporeans are concerned about the environmental impact of their diets.
+This heightened awareness is fuelling demand for sustainably sourced, produced, and packaged food.

-• Sustainable Practices: Consumers are looking for brands prioritising sustainable practices, such as reducing carbon footprints, minimising food waste, and using eco-friendly packaging.
+• Sustainable Practices: Consumers increasingly favour brands prioritising sustainability, reducing carbon emissions, cutting food waste, and adopting eco-friendly packaging practices.

 Demand for Locally Sourced Food

-• Urban Farming: Urban farming initiatives, like those by Edible Garden City, are gaining popularity.
-These farms provide fresh, locally grown produce, reducing the carbon footprint associated with long-distance transportation.
+• Urban Farming: Urban farming initiatives, such as those led by Edible Garden City, are gaining traction.
+By offering fresh, locally grown produce, these projects help reduce the environmental cost of long-distance food transport.

 Ethical Considerations in Food Consumption

-• Animal Welfare: There is growing concern about animal welfare, leading to increased demand for ethically sourced meat and dairy products.
-Companies like The Fishwives and Sasha’s Fine Foods offer ethically sourced options that cater to this market.
+• Animal Welfare: Concern over animal welfare is rising, sparking greater demand for ethically sourced meat and dairy.
+Companies such as The Fishwives and Sasha’s Fine Foods cater to this conscious consumer segment with transparent sourcing and welfare standards.

 Sustainable Dining Options

-• Plant-Based Menus: Many restaurants are expanding their plant-based menu options to cater to environmentally conscious diners.
-For example, restaurants like The Living Café and Whole Earth focus on plant-based, organic, and sustainable ingredients.
+• Plant-Based Menus: Restaurants across Singapore are expanding their plant-based menus to meet the expectations of environmentally aware diners.
+Venues like The Living Café and Whole Earth lead with plant-based, organic, and sustainably sourced ingredients.

 Influence of Global Cuisines